bryantwells/rr25/_pages/narrowcast.md

 #### Otherwise, Reflect:
 - What surprised or excited you during this course?
 - What would you like to learn more about?
-- How might you carry forward ideas from this class forward or into other media?
+- How might you carry forward ideas from this class into other media?

 ---